Free Markets Inequality and the Circular Flow

 • Wealth = stock of assets (like property, stocks, savings)

-You can have low income but high wealth (retired property owner), or high income but low wealth (tech bro spending it all on crypto and craft beer).
+You can have low income but high wealth (retired property owner), or high income but low wealth (tech bro spending it all on crypto, social life, and craft beer).

-Wealth inequality tends to be worse - because it’s often passed down, not earned.
+Wealth inequality tends to be worse - because it’s often passed down from generation to generation, not earnt.

 Global Inequality: Country vs Country